vklachkov/windows-virtualdesktopindicator/Readme.md

 ## Special thanks

+This project wouldn't have been possible without the work done by the user [MScholtes](https://github.com/MScholtes) during the develop [VirtualDesktop](https://github.com/MScholtes/VirtualDesktop)

 Special thanks to the user [Flaflo](https://github.com/Flaflo) for improving compatibility with Windows 10 1809+.

 ## License

-The app is distributed under [MIT License](https://github.com/0gdump/windows-virtualdesktopindicator/blob/master/LICENSE).
+The app is distributed under [MIT License](https://github.com/zgdump/windows-virtualdesktopindicator/blob/master/LICENSE).